arthur-e/flux-python-api/SCHEMA.md

     "gridded": Boolean,         // Indicates the data are on a grid

-    "gridres": {                // Grid resolution, if data are gridded
+    "grid": {                   // Grid resolution, if data are gridded

         "units": ("degrees"|"meters"),